-There is nothing more cringe-worthy than a monolingual English-speaker from a privileged background sauntering up to a native Spanish-speaker and slapping her with an “¡Hola, amiga!”
+There is nothing more cringe-worthy than a monolingual English speaker from a privileged background sauntering up to a native Spanish speaker and slapping her with an ¡Hola, amiga!.
 Twice as cringe-y if you have a strong accent.
-Ten times worse if that “amiga” staring back at you (as if you were a talking giraffe) is actually your boss.
-If you want to keep your job and you work in a Spanish-language office environment, it’s time to learn some Spanish workplace etiquette.
-Here is an explanation for the most important rule on how to talk to your boss in Spanish.
+Ten times worse if that amiga staring back at you (as if you were a talking giraffe) is actually your boss.
+To ensure you keep your job and your behavior in a Spanish-language office environment is punctual and polite, it’s time to learn some Spanish workplace etiquette.
+Here are some guidelines on how to talk to your boss in Spanish.

-Formal and informal speech still exists in some English language, though it’s associated with archaic practices like royalty.
-Look at the term you.
+Formal and informal speech still exists in some English languages, though it’s associated with archaic practices like royalty.
+Look at the term “you”.
 I can use it with nearly anybody.
 If I am standing in front of the Queen of England, though, I wouldn’t call her you, I’d say Your Majesty.
 It’s formal.

 Here is the same question in both forms:

-- ¿Dónde trabajas?
-(Where do you work?) – Informal speech is ok for friends, peers, and people younger than you
+Informal speech is ok for friends, peers and people younger than you

-- ¿Dónde trabaja?
-(Where do you work?) – Formal speech is for royalty, strangers, customers, business situations, older people, and anybody deserving of respect.
+Formal speech is for royalty, strangers, customers, business situations, older people and anybody deserving of respect.

 ¿Puedo tutearle? or ¿Nos tuteamos? or ¿Sería correcto tutearle? are all ways of floating the question (Can I treat you as you/tú?).
 Notice that the indirect object pronoun le is the usted form and not te.
 Be respectful even in asking and prepared to follow any answer.
 Here are all the ways your boss might respond.
 These are all direct or indirect phrases that mean “Yes, speak to me informally”: